MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-management-for-office-365-clients.md

 But you can determine which channel is used for your client applications, according to your business needs.

-For more information about the channels for Office 365 client applications, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).
+For more information about the channels for Office 365 client applications, see [Overview of update channels](overview-of-update-channels-for-office-365-proplus.md).

 ### Which Release Channel?